jpm4/goodrides-proposal/README.md

 [Details][phase-three]

 ### Phase 4: Searching, User Pages and "Want to Ride" (~2 days)
-I will implement searching for rides by name, clean up user pages and add a tag for "want to ride".
+I will implement searching for rides by name and add tags for "want to ride".

 [Details][phase-four]